 When you buy an investment asset, you’re hoping that it will appreciate in value, thereby giving you the option to sell it for more than you initially paid for it.
 If you do, these profits are referred to as “capital gains” by the government.

-For example, let’s say you buy 10 stocks in a company at $12, then later sell them at $15 a share.
+For example, let’s say you buy 10 shares of a company at $12 each, then later sell them at $15 a share.
 In this case, you have capital gains of $30.

 Of course, you won’t always be so lucky.
 Let’s say another investment doesn’t do as well, and you sell it for less than what you originally paid for it.
 This is referred to as a capital loss.